 One Size Does Not Fit All – Patient’s Perspective

 Even patients with the same illness might not understand the full spectrum of their own disorder.
-For example, there are actually five different types of Lupus, and hundreds of different symptoms.
+For example, there are actually five different types of Lupus, and many different symptoms.

 It might destroy the kidneys of one person, but affect the skin of another.
 Both of them have the same disorder, Lupus, yet they may never understand what it feels like to be in the other person’s shoes.